SmileMachine/local-video-player/README.md

    **Configuration options:**
    - `cacheName`: Name of the cache file
    - `usePathIds`: Use UUID instead of file paths
-   - `getDuration`: Fetch video duration (requires `ffmpeg`, may take time for large libraries)
+   - `getVideoInfo`: Fetch video information using ffmpeg, including duration, codec, resolution, frame rate, etc. (requires `ffmpeg`, may take time for large libraries)
-   - `getCodecInfo`: Fetch video and audio codec information (requires `ffmpeg`, shows codec compatibility warnings)
    - `videoPaths`: Array of video paths to scan

    You can also modify the configuration through the web UI after starting the server.